ethanuppal/unnamed/README.md

 # unnamed:  Extremely simple window layout engine for macOS

 > [!NOTE]
-> The name is a work-in-progress!
+> The name, in addition to the code, is a work-in-progress!

 This is currently just for me because I want to automatically pin apps to have specific border insets.
 Thus, the border insets are not configurable -- they will always be 8, 8, 6, 8 beecause those look best on my system.